The Gunny Sack

 Breakfast Pizza with Hash Brown Crust

 Growing up, one of our favorite things to have for dinner was breakfast!
 We loved anything from pancakes to waffles and French toast to fried eggs.
-French toast was my dad’s specialty and it is what he would make us on those rare occasions when my mom wasn’t home to make dinner.
+French toast was my dad’s specialty, and it was what he would make us on those rare occasions when my mom wasn’t home to make dinner.

 My husband and kids love breakfast any time of the day.
-Our favorites include omelets, egg bakes, pancakes and breakfast sandwiches.
-And of course, everyone’s favorite side dish is breakfast potatoes!
+Our favorites include omelets, egg bakes, pancakes, and breakfast sandwiches.
+And, of course, everyone’s favorite side dishes are breakfast potatoes and bacon!

 This recipe starts with Simply Potatoes Shredded Hash Browns.
 Simply Potatoes are my go-to potatoes for family breakfast solutions.